If more people could work remotely, the U.S. economy could gain trillions

 The strongest argument for flexible work arrangements may be an economic one, according to a new study by the Centre for Economics and Business Research and software company Citrix.

-The report authors surveyed more than 2,500 people, and found that implementing flexible work practices more widely would most notably impact people who are unemployed or not working for other reasons.
+The report authors surveyed more than 2,500 people and found that implementing flexible work practices more widely would most notably impact people who are unemployed or not working for other reasons.
 If that group were to have the option of remote work, it could result in more than $2 trillion in total economic gains annually.

 Flexible working practices have proven to yield a number of benefits, from increased productivity to higher retention and cost savings for both workers and employers.
 But these arrangements can be especially attractive to working parents who are trying to juggle their family life with work commitments.
 (Women in heterosexual relationships often shoulder the bulk of parenting duties and household labor.)